haacked/haacked.com/_posts/archived/2011-10-16-the-dangers-of-implementing-recurring-background-tasks-in-asp-net.aspx.markdown

 ---
 layout: post
-title: "The Dangers of Implementing Recurring Background Tasks In ASP.NET"
+title: The Dangers of Implementing Recurring Background Tasks In ASP.NET
 date: 2011-10-16 -0800
 comments: true
 disqus_identifier: 18819
-categories: [asp.net,code]
+categories:
+- asp.net
+- code
+redirect_from: "/archive/2011/10/15/the-dangers-of-implementing-recurring-background-tasks-in-asp-net.aspx/"
 ---

 I like to live life on the wild side.
 No, I don’t base jump off of buildings or invest in speculative tranches made up of junk stock derivatives.
 What I do is attempt to run recurring background tasks